wandb/codesearchnet/README.md

 This project is released under the [MIT License](LICENSE).

 Container images built with this project include third party materials.
-See [THIRD_PARTY_NOTICE.md](src/docs/THIRD_PARTY_NOTICE.md) for details.
+See the [third party notice](src/docs/THIRD_PARTY_NOTICE.md) for details.

 ## Important Documents